dougdonohoe/ddpoker/README-DEV.md

 follows your cursor with big oval eyes.
 If you encounter problems, the gist mentioned above has good troubleshooting tips.

-Next, you should be able to build and run poker from in Ubuntu:
+Next, you should be able to build and run poker from the Ubuntu container:

 ```shell
 source ddpoker.rc